For advanced ecommerce strategies, subscribe to our newsletter

 If my startup budget allowed, I would hire a skilled photographer to take styled lifestyle shots of my products.
 Beautiful photography is key for selling online, and investing in just a few photos for the home page and other parts of the site would be a high priority.

 I would make sure my photos were beautiful, with good lighting, views of different angles of the product, and clear detail.
-I would probably take the individual product photos on white backgrounds myself using the Foldio home lightbox and my iPhone.
+I would probably take the individual product photos on white backgrounds myself, using something like a Foldio photo studio and my iPhone.
+Or I would use a service like Soona to take care of the product photography.

-I’d write copy for the site, keeping my dream customer in mind and explaining the benefits of my product well.
+I’d write copy for the site, keeping my dream customer in mind and clearly explaining the benefits of my product.
 I feel like a pretty decent writer.
 If I didn’t, I would hire a professional copywriter to help out with the most important parts of the site (the home page, about page, and my flagship product).

 If I already had a shop on Etsy or Amazon, I would take the existing information and product descriptions and adjust them for my new shop.
-It’s likely I would need fewer instructions in my descriptions once they’re not on Etsy, and it’s always a good idea to write up something new for Google, so they don’t see you creating “copies” of your shop multiple places on the internet and think you’re a spammer.
+It’s likely I would need fewer instructions in my descriptions once they’re not on Etsy, and it’s always a good idea to write something new for Google so they don’t see you creating “copies” of your shop across the internet and think you’re a spammer.

 Purchase a domain name and set up a website

-I’d purchase my own dot com, and use that everywhere when marketing my business.
-I would set up a simple shop on Shopify at a low plan level, until I saw enough sales come in to make it worth upgrading.
+I’d purchase my own domain name and use that everywhere when marketing my business.
+I would set up a simple shop on Shopify using their most affordable plan until I got enough sales to make it worth upgrading.
 The bar is low at $30 a month, and if I couldn’t make a profit after a few months, I’d need to reevaluate my product and marketing strategy.

 I would choose a theme from the Shopify theme store that I liked a lot right out of the box.
-I would tinker around with the theme settings, adding my logo, changing the fonts and colors, and making it match the design of my brand.
-Having a custom site designed for my business once it saw some success would be my goal.
+I would tinker with the theme settings, add my logo, change the fonts and colors, and make it match my brand’s design.
+Having a site professionally designed for my business once it saw some success would be my goal.

-I would add all the content I’d been preparing and check that every page on the site was custom to my shop and looked good.
+I would add all the content I’d been preparing and check that every page on the site was customized for my shop and looked good.
 I’d get my social media links in there.
-If I had a marketplace shop, I might import my listings, or use this as a chance to start fresh and get them just right.
+If I had a marketplace shop, I might import my listings or use this as a chance to start fresh and get them just right.

-I would test my shop myself on desktop, a tablet, and a smartphone and make sure it looked good and worked well on all.
-Then I’d ask friends or family to search for and purchase a certain thing and I’d ask them to walk through it with me taking notes.
-Or I’d try User Insights to do the same thing.
+I would test my shop myself at both desktop and smartphone sizes and make sure it looked good and worked well across sizes and devices.
+Then I’d ask friends or family to search for and purchase a certain thing, and I’d ask them to walk through it with me, taking notes.
+Or I’d set up Microsoft Clarity to see heatmaps and watch videos of my site in use.

 Launch with a splash

 I’d work to launch with a big splash!
-I’d use my connections online to ask the people who share my target audience (without being competitors) to share the news about my new shop, and there would be some type of celebration, discount, or giveaway.
-I would pre-write social media blurbs and blog posts for the people I most wanted to share, making it as easy as possible for them.
-I would offer to guest post on targeted blogs around my launch date.
+I’d use my connections to ask people who also speak to my target audience (without being competitors) to share the news about my new shop, and there would be some type of celebration, discount, or giveaway.
+I would pre-write social media blurbs and blog posts for the people I most wanted to have share my news, making it as easy as possible for them.
+I would offer to guest post on targeted blogs around my launch date, and work to get my products in gift guides.

 I would also be building up to the launch on social media and in my newsletter during the period I was putting the shop together.